jakehedlund/yasc/README.md

 Yet Another Streaming Control

 ## About
-yasc is a high-level, fully-featured, low-latency, fast, streaming (and recording) .NET UserControl based on GStreamer.
-It was originally written for .NET and WinForms in C#.
+yasc is a high-level, fully-featured, low-latency, fast, lightweight, streaming (and recording) .NET UserControl based on [GStreamer](https://gstreamer.freedesktop.org/documentation/index.html).
+It is written for .NET and WinForms in C#.
 Support for WPF is planned.
-It is intended as an easy-to-use, drop-in video streaming control for programmers who just want to program and not deal with video rendering.
+It is intended as an easy-to-use, drop-in video streaming control for programmers who just want to program and not deal with video rendering/display or learning GStreamer.

 ## Features
-Initial release supports h.264 and MJPG via RTSP (anything decodebin can handle) and built-in/USB webcam streaming, text overlays, realtime preview, recording, and more.
+Initial release supports h.264 and MJPG via RTSP (anything [decodebin](https://gstreamer.freedesktop.org/documentation/playback/decodebin.html) can handle) and built-in/USB webcam streaming, text overlays, realtime preview, recording, and more.
 It is designed to be as simple and easy to use as possible with drop-and-go functionality.

 * Current features:
   * Streaming via RTSP or local USB webcam (built-in laptop cam works too).
-  * OSD: on screen display - text overlays (supports colors, fonts, and frequent updates).
+  * OSD: on screen display - text overlays (supports colors, fonts, and frequent updates [>10Hz]).
   * Stream recording (file splitting at time and size thresholds also supported).
   * Fullscreen (double click or programmatically).
   * Snapshots (frame-grabs).
   * Test video source (videotestsrc).
   * Low-latency (150ms or better).
   * Simple to use.
+  * Events for preview started/stopped, etc.
   * Fast (GStreamer is written entirely in C).
   * Extensible and flexible backend.
   * And more...
 * Planned:
   - [ ] WPF support.
+  - [ ] File playback (only live sources implemented for now).
-  - [ ] Recording stitching (pause/resume recordings).
+  - [ ] Recording stitching (pause/resume recordings with same file).
   - [ ] Audio previewing (and recording).
   - [ ] PIP (picture-in-picture).
   - [ ] Multicast streaming source support. (multiple clients using multicast URI)
   - [ ] 64-bit support.
   - [ ] Separate preview and record streams (lower quality preview, HD recording).
   - [ ] Separate/different preview and record overlays.
-  - [ ] Subtitle overlays (raw stream without overlay, rendered by player [e.g. VLC] as subtitles).
+  - [ ] Subtitle overlays (raw stream without overlay, rendered by player [e.g. VLC] as subtitles, saved at record time as .srt).
   - [ ] Better flexibility for different pipelines and stream formats.
   - [ ] Framerate manipulation (e.g. drop every other frame).
+  - [ ] Statistics reporting (current framerate, encoding speed, etc.).
   - [ ] Graphical overlays (cairooverlay or rsvgoverlay).
   - [ ] Merge modules included? (eliminate external gst dependency).
   - [ ] RTSP server support (re-streaming).

 As this is a relatively simple wrapper around the great GStreamer, many more features are possible and easily implementable.
 Behind the scenes, a gst Pipeline is created and manipulated to render the preview source and all the other operations.
-Therefore, this can be used as a comprehensive C# example program for GStreamer.
+Therefore, this can be used as an ~~comprehensive~~ advanced C# example program for GStreamer.

 ## Installation
 1. Install GStreamer.